 After the Beauty and the Beast show moved to its permanent location in 1994, the backstage theater still presented live shows, usually a production to tie into the latest Disney animated release.
 For instance, “Hunchback of Notre Dame” and “Tarzan” shows were staged there over the years.

 Several months after the Disney-MGM Studios opened, the construction barriers came down in front of two new attractions and the Indiana Jones Epic Stunt Spectacular (August 25) and Star Tours (Dec.
 15) were up and running.

 Over the past 30 years, the Disney-MGM Studios has seen significant changes, chief among them a change in name in 2009.
 Plus, the basic premise of what is now Disney’s Hollywood Studios has been altered as well – it has morphed from a full working studio into a full-blown theme park, with the magic of Hollywood as its driving force.

-Last year, Toy Story Land, a true celebration of Pixar’s first major computer animated full-length motion picture, debuted.
-And later this year, a much-anticipated land devoted to Star Wars joins the Disney fold.
+With that in mind, Toy Story Land, a true celebration of Pixar’s first major computer animated full-length motion picture and Star Wars: Galaxy’s Edge joined the Disney fold.